KonradHoeffner/hdt/paper.md

 ## Header Dictionary Triples
 While text-based RDF serialization formats can be read by humans, they are too verbose to be practical on large graphs.
-The serialized size of a graph can be drastically lowered by using the Header Dictionary Triples (HDT) binary RDF format, which can be loaded into memory in compressed form while still allowing efficient queries.
+The serialized size of a graph can be drastically lowered by using the HDT binary RDF format, which can be loaded into memory in compressed form while still allowing efficient queries.
+The three components of an HDT datasets are:
+The *header* contains metadata in uncompressed RDF that describes the dataset.
+The *dictionary* stores all the *RDF terms* (IRIs, literals and blank nodes) in the dataset, compressed them using front-coding [@frontcoding] and assigns a unique numerical identifier to each of them.
+Each term thus needs to be stored only once, even if it is referenced multiple times.
+The *triples* component

 ![The Bitmap Triples structure represents the adjacency matrix of the RDF graph as a tree.